Rakdoslover/project_randomizer/README.md

 ### Validator Testing
  - HTML
-    - no errors were found when passing through the official (https://validator.w3.org/nu/?doc=https%3A%2F%2Frakdoslover.github.io%2Fproject_randomizer%2F) validator.
+    - no errors were found when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Frakdoslover.github.io%2Fproject_randomizer%2F) validator.
  - CSS
-    - No errors were found when passing through the official (https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Frakdoslover.github.io%2Fproject_randomizer%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv) validator.
+    - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Frakdoslover.github.io%2Fproject_randomizer%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv) validator.

 ## Deployment
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows: